-2. The Tapestry Infrastructure
+2 The Tapestry Infrastructure

-Tapestry [37], [35] is the wide-area location and routing infrastructure of OceanStore [17].
+Tapestry [32, 30] is the wide-area location and routing infrastructure of OceanStore [14].
 Tapestry assumes that nodes and objects in the system can be identified with unique identifiers (names), represented as strings of digits.
 Digits are drawn from an alphabet of radix b.
 Identifiers are uniformly distributed in the namespace.
-We refer to node identifiers as node-IDs and object identifiers as globally unique identifiers (GUIDs).
-For a string of digits $\alpha$ , let $|\alpha|$ be the number of digits in that string.
+We will refer to node identifiers as node-IDs and object identifiers as globally unique identifiers (GUIDs).
+This means that every query has a unique destination GUID which ultimately resolves to a node-ID.
+For a string of digits α , let $|\alpha|$ represent the number of digits in that string.

-Tapestry inherits its basic structure from the data location scheme PRR [24].
-As with the PRR scheme, each Tapestry node contains pointers to other nodes (neighbor links) as well as mappings between object GUIDs and the node-IDs of storage servers (object pointers).
-Queries are addressed with GUIDs and routed from node to node along neighbor links until an appropriate object pointer is discovered; the query is then forwarded along neighbor links to the destination node.
-Thus, every query ultimately resolves to a node-ID.
+Tapestry inherits its basic structure from the data location scheme of Plaxton, Rajaraman, and Richa (PRR) [20].
+As with the PRR scheme, each Tapestry node contains pointers to other nodes (neighbor links), as well as mappings between object GUIDs and the node-IDs of storage servers (object pointers).
+Queries are routed from node to node along neighbor links until an appropriate object pointer is discovered, at which point the query is forwarded along neighbor links to the destination node.